dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 In the following code:

-* The "regular" and "long" polices are added.
+* The "regular" and "long" policies are added.
 * <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddPolicyHandlerFromRegistry*> adds the "regular" and "long" policies from the registry.

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup4.cs?name=snippet1)]